Optimization-AI/LibAUC/README.md

 **LibAUC** aims to provide efficient solutions for optimizing AUC scores (*AUROC, AUPRC*).
 We will continuously update our library by fixing bugs and adding new features.
 If you use or like our library, please **star**:star: our repo.
 Thank you!

+What's New
+---
+- **2022-06**: We are working a major release of new features for LibAUC.
+Code & tutorials are coming soon!

 :mag: Why LibAUC?
 ---